boomcamp/PHP7-Mini-app-Namespace/README.md

 # Requirements

+Your main task is to implement object oriented design with the new PHP 7 syntax in this application.

 1.)
 Usage of PDO connection class [singleton pattern](https://phpenthusiast.com/blog/the-singleton-design-pattern-in-php) to connect `one connection instance` for Students, Instructor and Course objects.

 2.)
 Usage of dependency injection.